knative/docs/docs/serving/encryption/enabling-automatic-tls-certificate-provisioning.md

     ```

 Congratulations!
 Knative is now configured to obtain and renew TLS certificates.
-When your TLS certificate is active on your cluster, your Knative services will
+When your TLS Certificate is issued and available on your cluster, your Knative services will
-be able to handle HTTPS traffic.
+be able to handle HTTPS traffic on the external domain.

-### Verify Auto TLS
+### Verification

 1. Run the following command to create a Knative Service: